-The VM Racks SFTP server is built with security in mind.
-It’s purpose is to protect documents that contain Protected Health Information (PHI).
+Our highly scalable, HIPAA Compliant Secure FTP Server is built with security in mind.
+It’s purpose is to protect files that contain Protected Health Information (PHI).

 Medical Transcriptions from Remote Employees or Contractors